cefect/FloodRescaler/README.md

 ### install and configure WhiteboxTools
 Ensure the [WhiteboxTools for QGIS plugin](https://www.whiteboxgeo.com/manual/wbt_book/qgis_plugin.html) is installed and configured.
 Note this is only required for the Downscaling/CostGrow algo.
+Tested against v2.2.0.

 ## 2 Use
 Instructions are provided on the algorithm dialog